-Two factors that can influence product quality are pump pressure and flow rate.
-The ability to hold pressure between 0-120 psi will allow an operator to control the pump pressure without harming the materials being processed.
-A pump's flow rate controls the speed at which materials will be transferred.
-The ability to control pressure and flow levels helps avoid damaging materials.
-For example, using a diaphragm pump, the pressure and flow can be controlled during operations that require the pump to be turned on and off, without affecting the product.
+Two factors influencing product quality are pump pressure and flow rate.
+The ability to hold pressure between 0-120 pounds per square inch (psi) will allow an operator to control the pump pressure without harming the materials being processed.
+A pump's flow rate controls the speed at which materials are transferred.
+The ability to control pressure and flow rate helps avoid damaging materials.
 This can be a problem for centrifugal pumps that run on a continuous cycle.
 If the manufacturing operation needs to be stopped, the pumps impeller will continue spinning, putting additional air into the product and increasing the product's temperature and potentially spoiling the end product, as we'll see in the customer example below.

 Northwest Canning is a mobile canning operation that provides packaging solutions for microbreweries and craft breweries throughout the Northwest United States.
-As a young start-up company, Northwest Canning used an electricpowered centrifugal pump mounted in its mobile canning trailer.
+As a young start-up company, Northwest Canning used an electric-powered centrifugal pump mounted in its mobile canning trailer.
 While the centrifugal pump provided significant power, it needed to be operational on a continuous cycle.
-Problems arose as the pumps impeller sucked beer in and then dispensed it into the filler.
+Problems arose as the pumps impeller drew beer in and then dispensed it into the filler.
 When the operation needed to be stopped, the impeller continued spinning, causing foam in the beer within the filler, and also increased the liquid's temperature.
 The continual pumping introduced more oxygen into the beer, causing more foam, and ultimately ruined the flavor.

-The company replaced the centrifugal pump with an ARO FDA-compliant air-operated diaphragm pump that is designed to efficiently and safely transfer fluids and materials for beverages and spirits.
+The company replaced the centrifugal pump with an ARO® FDA-compliant air-operated diaphragm pump that is designed to efficiently and safely transfer fluids and materials for beverages and spirits.
 The new pump created a more efficient canning process that was gentler on the beer, while extending the shelf life of the brew and maintaining its carefully crafted flavor.
-Using the ARO pump, Northwest Canning was able to achieve a 33 percent increase in productivity.
+Using the ARO® pump, Northwest Canning achieved a 33 percent increase in productivity.

-Air-operated diaphragm FDA-compliant pumps deliver the reliability, ease of use and time savings that food and beverage industries need for processing product materials and fluids.
-ARO FDA-compliant pumps from their EXP Series are the right choice for achieving greater consistency, while maintaining the quality of the finished product.
+Air-operated diaphragm FDA-compliant pumps deliver the reliability, ease of use and time savings food and beverage industries need for processing product materials and fluids.
+ARO® FDA-compliant pumps are the right choice for achieving greater consistency, while maintaining the quality of the finished product.